pl-wnifc/humdrum-polish-scores/README.md

 </details>

-Filenames only contains letters (a-z without accents), numbers, dashes, underscores and dots.
+Filenames only contains lower-case letters (a-z without accents), numbers, dashes, underscores and dots.

 The first part of the file name (siglum + shelfmark + shelfmark enumeration) is unique and is used for data processing, while the second part of the file name (composer + title) is for human readability.

 Reference records
 -----------------

 Here is a list of reference records used in the Humdrum scores and their meanings:

 <details>
 <summary>List of reference records</summary>